Extrapolative Controlled Sequence Generation via Iterative Refinement: Conclusion

 \section{Conclusion}

 We presented \modelname (\modelacc), an iterative approach to extrapolative controlled generation.
-Our method considerably outperforms existing approaches on controllable generation as well as more complex specialized extrapolative techniques on both NLP and protein design tasks.
-Potential future directions include extending the iterative approach to multiple attributes, generating output sequences that compose these in novel combinations, and improving our synthetic data creation techniques by incorporating more domain knowledge.
+Our method considerably outperforms existing approaches to controllable generation and more complex extrapolative techniques on both NLP and protein design tasks.
+Potential future directions include extending the iterative approach to multiple attributes to generate sequences that compose them in novel ways, training scorers that generalize to the extrapolation region, and improving our synthetic data creation techniques by incorporating additional domain knowledge.